 Preparing to Go Back to School During COVID-19

-According to the Centers for Disease Control and Prevention (CDC), limited data about COVID-19 and children shows that children are less likely to get the virus than adults and when they do get it, the illness is often less severe than it is in adults.
-Still, children — particularly those who are in high-risk groups due to autoimmune disease like lupus — and their families need to take additional precautions to ensure a safe transition back to school.
-Here are some tips on how you can help achieve that.
+According to the Centers for Disease Control and Prevention (CDC), children and adolescents can get sick and transmit COVID-19 to others.
+Studies showed the teens and children who get the virus are more likely to be asymptomatic (meaning they have no symptoms and don’t feel sick), or develop mild or nonspecific symptoms.
+When children are sick, their illness is often not as severe compared to adults.
+Still, children — particularly those who are in high-risk groups due to autoimmune diseases like lupus — and their families need to take precautions to ensure a safe transition back to school.

 For In-Person Attendance